Skip to content

 How do we help?

-We grow and protect trees so that people can live from them for years to come.
+We grow and protect trees so that people can live off them for years to come.
 We don’t just plant trees and walk away.
-We work with local people to make sure they have the training and tools needed to make each tree to thrive.
+We work with local farmers to make sure they have the training and tools needed to make each tree thrive.

 Trees mean stability.
 Their roots stop the ground being washed away in floods.
 They also store water when there’s no rain and help the land to stay fertile so other crops can grow.
 Trees also protect the planet, absorbing carbon dioxide, a cause of the climate crisis.